NicholasC2/WebKonsole/README.md

 # Konsole – Browser Terminal Emulator

 Konsole is a lightweight, extensible console, designed to fit perfectly into any project.
-It supports custom commands, and dynamic variable injection - all in a slick terminal UI, designed for scalablilty and ease-of-use.
+It supports custom commands, custom scripts, and dynamic variable injection - all in a slick terminal UI, designed for scalablilty and ease-of-use.

 ## Live Demo